jvick1/Intro_to_SOL/new-token/ReadMe.md

 ![image](https://github.com/jvick1/Rust_Intro/assets/32043066/04ac2f80-3327-4c7e-95a9-90ef86ed6797)

-`Gv973WS7UKmtY8brP7Yv7cwKfK5cSNJij8xJSnBdNYJv` represents the address of the empty token account in our wallet.
+**My Token account address:** `Gv973WS7UKmtY8brP7Yv7cwKfK5cSNJij8xJSnBdNYJv` represents the address of the empty token account in our wallet.
 Make sure you copy this address down somewhere because you'll need it later.

 Now let's check how many tokens we have in that newly created account: